 UHT™ Image & Video Compression IP

-Addressing the ever-increasing resolution and frame rate needs of the imaging and videography industries, and driven by the fast growing number of new applications that need to work with these new massive pixel rates, Alma Technologies developed a separate product line of Ultra-High Throughput JPEG and H.264 compression IP.
+Alma Technologies features a separate product family of scalable Ultra-High Throughput JPEG, JPEG 2000 and H.264 image and video compression IP cores to address the ever-increasing resolution and frame rate needs of the imaging and videography industries, driven by the fast growing number of new applications that need to work with these new massive pixel rates.

 Scalable and Transparent Parallel Processing